 Although the 'milk, yogurt and cheese' food group forms part of the Department of Health's dietary guidelines, some people may feel that they should avoid or limit their intake in order to lose weight.
-This is due to a misconception that all dairy products are night in fact those weight.

-surprised to hear that whole crain rate, mink typically contains 3.5% fat; with the low-factorious containing even less.
+This is due to a misconception that all dairy products are night in fact However, you may be surprised to hear that whole truil rate, milk typically contains 3.5% fat; with the low-formal containing even less.

-There is also a wide range of yogurt and cheese varieties on our supermarket shelves to choose from, with low-fat versions remaining sources or important natural such as calcium, protein and B ving size is key to consider when 2-3).
+There is also a wide ran of yogurt and cheese varieties on our supermarket shelves to choose from, with low-fat versions remaining sources or important naturements such as calcium, protein and B ving size is key to consider when 2-3).